 - feeling tired

-- tenderness or swelling in your arm where you have had the vaccine injection
+- tenderness, swelling, redness or itching in the arm where they have had the vaccine injection

 - muscle pain

 - fever (temperature of 38 degrees Celsius or above)

 Bell’s palsy is a rare side effect seen in more than 1 in 10,000 people.

 Rarely, people who have had facial fillers may develop swelling of their face.
 This is seen in more than 1 in 10,000 people.